thingsboard/thingsboard.github.io/docs/services/development-services/customers-full-reviews.md

                 <h6>At Super Bock Bebidas, S.A. we pride ourselves on our ability to adapt, innovate, and stay ahead of the curve.
 We have been using in-house beer drive tanks and tracking systems for many years.
 It served us well, but as the times evolved, we realized our system had become outdated, lacking the efficiency we desired.
 That's when we discovered ThingsBoard.</h6>
                 <h6>Our decision to migrate our existing system to the ThingsBoard platform was not taken lightly.
 After all, we were entrusting our critical operational processes to a new platform.
 But, after interacting with the highly skilled team at ThingsBoard, we felt confident about the upcoming transformation.
 The development unit at ThingsBoard listened to our needs and clarified the scope of work.
 We were impressed by their professionalism, knowledge, and commitment to delivering a market-ready solution tailored to our needs.</h6>
                 <h6>As promised, ThingsBoard delivered an exceptional beer tank tracking solution, on-time and within budget.
 The platform provided us visibility into our assets, real-time tracking, and actionable insights that significantly improved our operational efficiency.
 It's user-friendly interface, flexibility, and robust features brought our system up to speed with modern technological advancements.
 The IoT integration provided by ThingsBoard has elevated our operations, offering us a competitive edge in the market.</h6>
                 <h6>ThingsBoard's support didn't stop at the delivery of the solution.
 They have continuously assisted us in optimizing the system, responding promptly to any queries, and addressing issues effectively.
-We are thoroughly impressed by their post-delivery support and commitment to ensuring our satisfaction.Today, we can proudly say that our decision to choose ThingsBoard has allowed us to operate more efficiently and effectively, improving our overall productivity and enhancing our services to our valued customers.</h6>
+We are thoroughly impressed by their post-delivery support and commitment to ensuring our satisfaction.
+Today, we can proudly say that our decision to choose ThingsBoard has allowed us to operate more efficiently and effectively, improving our overall productivity and enhancing our services to our valued customers.</h6>
                 <h6>Choosing ThingsBoard has not only been a business decision for us but a step towards the future of IoT.
 The team has been committed to delivering quality solutions, and we look forward to a long-lasting partnership with them.
 We are thrilled to endorse ThingsBoard and recommend their IoT solutions to any organization looking for a reliable and forward-thinking partner.</h6>
             </div>
         </div>